jaredbeck/libyear-npm/README.md

 [npx](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner) is available with npm v5.2.0 and above.

-Browse a folder containing the `package.json` and use:
+Browse to a folder containing the `package.json` and use:

 ```
 npx libyear-npm